-Much to no-ones surprise Evo Morales steam rolled his way to another election victory on October 12th, 2014.
-His party Moviemento Al Socialismo (Movement Towards Socialism) was by far the favourite and secured 61% of the Bolivia’s total votes to give Morales a third term in office.
-The fact that they received over 50% of total votes allows them to introduce new policies without opposition.
+Much to no-one’s surprise, Evo Morales steam rolled his way to another election victory on October 12th, 2014.
+His party, Moviemento Al Socialismo (Movement Towards Socialism), was the favorite by far and secured 61% of votes to give Morales a third term in office.
+Furthermore, the fact he received over 50% of total votes allows him to introduce new policies without having to get agreement from the opposition.

 Considering five major parties competed to run the country, 61% is a pretty convincing figure.
-So why is it that Evo’s MAS is so popular?
+So why is Evo’s is so popular?

 Voters can relate to him

 Evo’s presidency has thus far had the good fortune to oversee an unprecedented commodities boom.
-Bolivia’s major exports of natural gas, minerals, soya beans and quinoa have attracted huge international demand while his ability to nationalize the hydrocarbons industry has further enhanced governments coffers.
-As a result of the commodities boom Morales can boast a GDP three times higher than when he was elected in 2006, and it doesn’t look to be slowing down just yet.
-GDP in 2014 is forecast to grow 6.5%, the highest in South America.
+Bolivia’s major exports of natural gas, minerals, soya beans and quinoa have attracted huge international demand while his decision to nationalize the hydrocarbons industry has further enhanced governments coffers.
+As a result of the commodities boom Morales, can boast a GDP three times higher than when he was elected in 2006.
+And it doesn’t look to be slowing down just yet, GDP in 2014 is forecast to grow 6.5%, the highest in South America.

 He helps the poor

 True to his socialist ideologies, Morales has invested Bolivia’s new-found wealth in programs benefiting the countries poorest citizens.
-He has poured massive amounts of money into health, education, housing and welfare.
-His new Mi Teleferico project (a cable car system) is a huge government expenditure aimed at providing the mostly poor Aymara citizens of El Alto with easy access to their workplaces in the neighbouring city of La Paz.
-All this is in stark contrast to previous presidents who were largely perceived to be exploiting Bolivia’s natural resources to line their own pockets.
+Massive amounts of money have been poured into health, education, housing and welfare, while his new Mi Teleferico project (a cable car system) provides the mostly poor Aymara citizens of El Alto with easy access to their workplaces in the neighboring city of La Paz.
+All this is in stark contrast to previous presidents who were largely perceived to be in favor of supporting big business at the cost of the poor.

 A peaceful Bolivia

 Under Evo, Bolivia has for the first time experienced (relative) political stability.
-36 of the 83 Bolivian governments since independence have lasted for less than one year.
-Bolivian politics have historically been a long string of coups and military dictatorships.
-The fact that we now have one person in power, leading in peace for 8 years would have been unimaginable some years ago.
+Until now, 36 of the last 83 Bolivian governments since independence have lasted for less than one year.
+Not to mention the 70’s when Bolivian politics were nothing more than a long string of coups and military dictatorships.
+The fact that we now have one person leading a stable country for eight years would have been unimaginable not so long ago.

 So having said all that, 39% of Bolivians don’t think he is the right man for the job.
 What do his opponents have against him?

-Under Bolivia’s constitution a president is only allowed to serve a maximum of two terms.
+Under Bolivia’s constitution, a president is only allowed to serve a maximum of two terms.
 In 2009, Evo introduced a new constitution with the aim of improving the rights of indigenous Bolivians by “rolling back half a millennium of colonialism, discrimination and humiliation”.
-He was then able to convince the courts (and the people) that his first term was under the old constitution therefore he can still have two terms under the new one.
+This conveniently allowed him to convince the courts that his first term was under the old constitution which meant he could still have two terms under the new one.
 It will be interesting to see if he decides to change the constitution again to run for a fourth presidency in 2020.

-Such sentiments are laughable when comparing him to former Bolivian dictators, but by western standards they certainly hold some truth.
-Evo introduced a widely controversial land redistribution scheme as part of his new 2009 constitution.
-His government repossessed vast areas of profitable land from their white owners and redistributed them among indigenous Bolivians.
+Such sentiments are laughable when comparing him to former Bolivian dictators, but by western standards there is certainly an authoritarian element to his rule.
+For example, Evo introduced a widely controversial land redistribution scheme as part of his 2009 constitution where his government repossessed vast areas of profitable land from their white owners and redistributed them among indigenous Bolivians.
 As you can imagine, this ruffled a few feathers among the wealthier former ruling class.

-In one infamous quote Evo warned Bolivians not to eat too much chicken as it could turn them gay and make them bald.
-Apparently it’s because chickens are injected with female hormones, although he later admitted that statement was “foolish”.
-He also accused the CIA of covertly poisoning his fellow comrade Hugo Chavez with cancer.
-Even the most extreme conspiracy theorist might have trouble believing that one.
+In one infamous quote, Evo warned Bolivians not to eat too much chicken as it could turn them gay and make them bald.
+Apparently, he was referring to the fact chickens are injected with female hormones, although he later admitted that statement was “foolish”.
+He has also accused the CIA of covertly poisoning his fellow comrade Hugo Chavez with cancer, something even the most extreme conspiracy theorist might have trouble believing in.

-He is a staunch and outspoken opponent of the United States.
+He is a staunch opponent of the United States

-Since his election Evo has expelled the US ambassador and the entire Drug Enforcement Administration (DEA) in 2008, and US Agency for International Development (USAID) in 2013 for “conspiring against his government”.
+Since his election, Evo has expelled the US ambassador, the entire Drug Enforcement Agency (DEA), and the US Agency for International Development (USAID) for “conspiring against his government”.
 He repeats a popular catchphrase “decolonization”, which seems to refer more to US imperialism than Bolivia’s Spanish conquistadors of yesteryear.
-In 2013 his private jet was denied entry into various European air spaces at the request of the US government because they believed he was personally harbouring Edward Snowden, which turned out to be untrue.
-Evo later went on to declare a that day would be observed as the “Day of Latin American and Bolivian Dignity”.
+In 2013, his private jet was denied entry into various European air spaces at the request of the US government because they believed he was personally harboring Edward Snowden, which turned out to be untrue.
+Evo later went on to declare the day would be observed as the “Day of Latin American and Bolivian Dignity”.

-So is Mr Morales really a good choice for Bolivia’s top job?
-It really depends on how high you stand on the socio-economic ladder.
+So is Mr. Morales really a good choice for Bolivia’s top job?
+Then answer really depends on how high you stand on the socio-economic ladder.
 For those on the top, his policies pose a serious threat to their fortunes.
-But for the struggling masses desperately trying to climb that ladder “Con Evo Vamos Bien” (With Evo we’re going well).
+But for the struggling masses desperately trying to climb the ladder, “Con Evo Vamos Bien” (With Evo we’re going well).